Skip to Content

 From the Renovaré Newsletter Archive

-The selection below is from a October 2001 Renovaré newsletter.
+This content is from a October 2001 Renovaré newsletter.
 Download a PDF of the original newsletter.

 Genuine Christian renewal will always carry in its wake a richer and deeper understanding of Scripture.
 As there arises in our hearts and minds a determined quest for him who is the sole object of it all — for Jesus Christ himself — we are driven irresistibly to seek a fuller understanding of his wonderful words of life.
 And when we consider the renewal movement of discipleship to Jesus, that is, the spiritual formation of our souls under God, the Sermon on the Mount is simply the most central text in the Bible.